-For more information on rose gold engagement rings, check out this page.
+For more information on rose gold engagement rings, just click through.

 Platinum is the rarest metal on the list – less than 10% of the volume of gold is mined each year.
 It’s found mainly in South Africa and a large proportion of what’s produced is for industrial use – mainly in car catalytic convertors and lab equipment.
 Most jewelry-grade platinum is 95% pure – the remaining 5% is usually copper or titanium.

 Platinum is extremely durable and the reason for this is because of its density.
 Although it will still scratch (all metals do), when it does there will be little metal lost.